-3.1 The Council appoints Independent Persons from outside the Council to assist the Monitoring Officer and the Audit and Standards Committee in considering complaints.
-This is statutory requirement under the Localism Act 2011.
-Sheffield has appointed two Independent Persons - David Waxman and Karen Widdowson..
+- 3.1 The Council appoints Independent Persons from outside the Council to assist the Monitoring Officer and the Audit and Standards Committee in considering complaints.
+This is a statutory requirement under the Localism Act 2011. - 3.2 The Monitoring Officer may consult he Independent Person at any stage, but the Independent Person must be consulted at various stages in the complaints process: - 1.
+The Independent Person should be consulted on an allegation and should be given the option to review and comment on allegations which the Monitoring Officer is minded to dismiss under Paragraph 5.3 (other than where it does not raise a standards matter) or to Take No Action under Paragraph 5.4. - 2.
+As to whether to undertake a formal investigation. - 3.
+Before the Hearing Sub-Committee. - 3.3 An elected member who is the subject of a Standards Complaint is entitled to process / procedural advice from an Independent Person, and any request shall be made via the Monitoring Officer.

-- 3.2 The Independent Person must be consulted at various stages in the complaints process: - The Independent Person should be consulted on an allegation and should be given the option to review and comment on allegations which the Monitoring Officer is minded to dismiss as being malicious, without merit, vexatious or trivial. - as to whether to undertake a formal investigation. - before a Hearing Sub-Committee. - 3.3 An elected Member who is the subject of a Standards Complaint is entitled to process / procedural advice from an Independent Person, and any request shall be made via the Monitoring Officer. - 3.4 If the elected member requires any other form of support, a request can be made through Democratic Services.
-Advice on this is available on the members SharePoint site.
+If the elected member requires any other form of support, a request can be made through Democratic Services.
+Advice on this is available on the Members Sharepoint site.